© 2018 Health Media Lab, Inc.

 Piazza SS.
 Annunziata, Florence Italy

 This building, the Ospedale Degli Innocenti, was Europe’s first foundling hospital.
 Begun in 1419, it was also the first independent design of Filippo Brunelleschi, the architect of the Florence Cathedral’s dome.
-The blue and white ovals were added in 1487 by Antonio della Robbia.
+The glazed blue roundels were added in 1487 and are by Antonio della Robbia.

 UNICEF researchers please contact us here: email@example.com